River Oaks Addiction Treatment Programs

 Our whole person treatment approach includes an overall physical and spiritual wellness achieved by activity and meditation.
 River Oaks encourages clients to participate in yoga instruction or use our indoor fitness equipment.
 The equipment in this area allows clients at all fitness levels to work on their cardio, strength, and flexibility.
 Outdoor options include spending time on our tennis and basketball courts, walking, and running.
 Our personal trainer can help clients identify realistic health goals and a customized fitness plan.

-In addition to individual, group, and family therapy groups, River Oaks offers Equine Therapy.
-Many individuals struggling with addiction and co-occurring mental health disorders such as PTSD benefit from the positive, non-judgmental interaction with horses.
+In addition to individual, group, and family therapy groups, River Oaks offers equine therapy.
+Many individuals struggling with addiction and co-occurring mental health disorders, such as post-traumatic stress disorder (PTSD), benefit from therapist-led interactions with horses.
+Equine-assisted therapy has been associated with numerous benefits, including the improvement of symptoms associated with PTSD (such as anxiety and depression) and an increase in mindfulness.